Smart Meter Installation Costs

 You may need to get an electrical safety certificate to ensure peace of mind on the status of the electrical circuits and appliances within your home.

-It usually costs around £80-£150 in the UK depending on the size of the house, the complexity of the job and accessibility.
-It must also be completed by a certified electrician, who will conduct electrical checks in less than a day for a standard size house.
+Electrical safety certificates cost around £80 to £150 in the UK depending on the size of the house, the complexity of the job and accessibility.
+It must also be completed by a certified electrician, who will conduct electrical checks in less than a day for a standard-size house.

 Labour Costs and Timescales